Eddie Crook Jr.

 Edward "Eddie" Crook Jr. (April 19, 1929 – July 25, 2005) won a gold medal for the United States as a boxing teammate of Muhammad Ali in the 1960 Summer Olympics.
 Crook was also a member of Omega Psi Phi fraternity.

 Amateur career

 Boxing out of Detroit, Crook was an Olympic gold medalist for the United States at the 1960 Olympic Games in Rome, in the 165 pound class.
 Crook defeated Tadeusz Walasek of Poland in the gold medal match by 3-2 decision.
-Reportedly he was the only Army boxer to ever win an Olympic gold medal.
+Reportedly he was the oldest Army boxer to ever win an Olympic gold medal.
 He had no professional career.

 1960 Olympic results

-Below is the record of Eddie Crook, Jr., an American middleweight boxer who competed at the 1960 Rome Olympics:
+Below is the record of Eddie Crook Jr., an American middleweight boxer who competed at the 1960 Rome Olympics: